 Run-Time - while AdaptableBlotter.JS is running, users can create as many Adaptable Blotter Objects as their permissions allow.
-Additionally the Adaptable Blotter will automatically save some user-related information (e.g. current Advanced Search or Layout, visible Function Toolbars etc.).
-Run-time created configuration is known as user configuration.
+Additionally the Adaptable Blotter will automatically save other relevant information (e.g. current Advanced Search or Layout, visible Function Toolbars etc.).

 There are 2 modes of storage available in AdaptableBlotter.JS:

-If using Local Storage, all user configuration will need to be rebuilt every time the user switches computers or clears the browser cache and will not be available when switching computer.
+If using Local Storage, all user state will be lost each time the user clear's the browser cache and will not be available when switching computer.

-Remote Storage - user configuration is stored (via ConfigServer) on a configured location.
-All configuration changes are sent to the location specified in ConfigServer and then persisted there.
+Remote Storage - user state is stored remotely (via ConfigServer) at a configured location.
+All user state is automatically sent to the location specified in ConfigServer and then persisted there.

-Remote Storage is enabled by setting the enableRemoteConfigServer property true when the Blotter is integrated with the host application.
-If this is set to false, then Local Storage will be used.
-(For more details see Integration).
+Remote Storage is enabled by setting the enableRemoteConfigServer property in IAdaptableBlotterOptions to true when the Blotter is integrated with the host application.
+(If this is set to false, then Local Storage will be used.)

 When using Remote Storage, all user configuration is still available even after switching computers.

-There are a number of different configuration sections, each of which has some properties, lists or objects which you can specify.
+There is a large number of different configuration sections, each with various properties, lists or objects which you can specify.
 For a full list of the options (together with defaults) see the Predefined Config section.